SagarRaghuvanshi31/Linux/README.md

 ```
 - **Rename a filder/folder** <br>

-this command is use to rename a folder
+Run this command to rename a folder

 mv = move
 this command is use to move and rename